department-of-veterans-affairs/va.gov-cms/READMES/code-review.md

 ### PR Reviewer

-A PR Review is one or more people responsible for reviewing all the changes a Pull Request introduces.
+A PR Reviewer is one or more person(s) responsible for reviewing all the changes a Pull Request introduces.
 There can be multiple PR Reviewers per PR.
 A PR Reviewer can be anyone that is part of the department-of-veterans-affairs/va.gov-cms group.
 If a change introduced by a Pull Request introduces an architectural change or a significant new feature, a Tech Lead and a Product Manager (as needed) should be the PR Reviewer.

 * A PR Reviewer will self assign or be assigned by the PR Owner as a Reviewer on the Pull Request.
 * PR Reviewer Responsibilities
 * Test Code changes on CI
 * Document what was tested providing screenshots if necessary.
-* Follow up with questions/feedback PR Code Owner in a timely manner
+* Follow up with questions/feedback for the PR Code Owner in a timely manner
 * Approve Pull Request or provide detailed feedback on why the Pull Request was not approved.
 * Request a review from a Tech Lead if necessary.
 * Request a review from a Product Manager if necessary.